alexfernandez/alexfernandez.github.io/2024/aves-aeternae.md

 An intriguing option is to size the avis aeterna vaguely like a car: two meters wide and tall, four meters long.
-(For any US readers it's 6.5 feet wide.)
+(For US readers: that is 6.5 feet wide and tall, 13 feet long.)
 It is big enough to be substantial, but small enough to be built in a garage.